 Robyn hearts HART because of her passion for keeping amazing talent in Indianapolis, while continuing to build a community where her children will thrive…and come back to after college!

 Originally from San Francisco, Megan McKinney Cooper was board president when HART first registered as a 501(c)3 and is proud to see it grow and thrive several years later.
 “I heart HART for its grit, its big thinking, and its courage in finding the right artistic niche in the city – Indianapolis is better because of HART.”
 Megan has a long history with the arts in Indianapolis moving here originally to appear onstage at the IRT.
 Several shows later, many years of non-profit arts management and a career shift toward social services and education, Megan is the director of marketing and development for Early Learning Indiana, the largest non-profit early education provider in central Indiana.
 Megan is also passionate for urban neighborhoods and happily lives downtown with her husband, Doug, and daughter, Ellie.

 Dorothy L. Ilgen is the president of the Regeneration Consulting, which provides strategic planning and organizational development services to non-profit agencies.
-She holds a bachelor’s degree in communications and English from Simmons College (Boston) and a master’s degree in adult and community education from Ball State University.
+She holds a bachelor’s from Simmons College (Boston) and a master’s degree in adult and community education from Ball State University.